michaelthorne/michaelthorne.github.io/_posts/2017-05-29-fnb-cape-town-12-onerun-review.md

 previous times for the event should help with seeding.

 Everyone received an SMS from the organisers in the week before the event with their race number.
-I got seeded in batch F, with a start time of 9:20!
-The event starts at 9am.
+I got seeded in batch F, with a start time of 9:20 a.m.!
+The event starts at 9 a.m.

 <figure>
     <img src="/assets/images/journal/fnb-capetown-12-onerun-sms.png" alt="">